hoffmangroup/segway/doc/troubleshooting.rst

 Troubleshooting
 ===============

-When Segway reports an error, it usually means that dispatched GMTK tasks failed somehow.
+When Segway reports an error, it usually means that dispatched GMTK jobs failed somehow.
 Look in ``log/jobs.tab`` to see all the jobs and whether they reported an error in the form of nonzero exit status in the last column.
-If the job had a "75" error status (or an "EX_TEMPFAIL") the job simply ran out of memory.
+If the job had a "75" exit status (or an "EX_TEMPFAIL") the job simply ran out of memory.
 If this was the last job with this error, increase the allowed memory in your ``-mem-usage`` option.
-Otherwise if the job had a non-zero and wasn't due to out of memory issues, look in ``output/e/``\ *instance*\ ``/``\
-*jobname* to find the cause of the underlying error.
+Otherwise if the job had a non-zero exit status and it wasn't due to out of memory issues, look in ``output/e/``\ *instance*\ ``/``\ *jobname* to find the cause of the underlying error.
 See :ref:`task-output` for more output information.

 Are your bundle jobs failing?
 This might be because an accumulator file (written by individual job) is corrupted or truncated.
 This can